keithbuhler/keithbuhler.github.io/philosophy-major.md

 Since philosophers learn the [“ultimate transferable work skill”](http://www.cep.unt.edu/times.html) they are almost never unemployed.

-##Studying philosophy helps you master universal [job skills:]( http://www.forbes.com/2010/02/18/most-important-job-skills-personal-finance-universal.html).
+## Studying philosophy helps you master universal job skills:

-Communication, argument, teamwork, creativity, curiosity are the meta-skills — they apply to every discipline and any working professional, including the most important jobs in the world, being a husband or wife, father or mother, lover or friend.
+Communication, argument, teamwork, creativity, curiosity are the universal [job skills:]( http://www.forbes.com/2010/02/18/most-important-job-skills-personal-finance-universal.html) that apply to every discipline and any working professional, including the most important jobs in the world, being a husband or wife, father or mother, lover or friend.

 ## Philosophy study helps you to **communicate:**
 Good philosophy communicates across languages and cultures across generations, centuries, even millennia.
 A philosophy major means you have spent hundreds of hours reading, writing, listening to, and making arguments in an attempt to communicate clearly.